 - Meals on a half board basis (continental breakfast and lunch)

 - Guided sightseeing tour of Dubrovnik

-- Please note that while sales taxes are included in the cost of the cruise, there is a compulsory visitor tax of EUR 20 per person per week, which cannot be paid in advance and which will be collected at the start of your cruise
+- Please note that while sales taxes are included in the cost of the cruise, there is a compulsory visitor tax of EUR 20 per person per week (increasing to EUR25 pp for all 2015 departures), which cannot be paid in advance and which will be collected at the start of your cruise

 - Additional National Park entrance fees of between EUR 10 and EUR 15 per person may also be charged, depending on the season and the parks visited

 - Transfers (please speak to our agents, who can pre-book these for you)